Crown Castle International (NYSE:CCI) Updates FY 2022 Earnings Guidance

 Crown Castle International (NYSE:CCI) updated its FY 2022 earnings guidance on Monday.
-The company provided EPS guidance of $7.310-$7.410 for the period.
+The company provided earnings per share guidance of $7.310-$7.410 for the period.
 The company issued revenue guidance of -.

-A number of equities analysts have recently weighed in on the company.
-Deutsche Bank Aktiengesellschaft lowered their target price on Crown Castle International from $209.00 to $204.00 and set a buy rating on the stock in a research report on Thursday, February 3rd.
-Royal Bank of Canada decreased their target price on shares of Crown Castle International from $210.00 to $202.00 and set an outperform rating for the company in a research report on Monday, October 25th.
-Raymond James raised Crown Castle International from a market perform rating to an outperform rating and set a $184.00 target price on the stock in a research report on Friday, January 28th.
-Bank of America raised their price target on shares of Crown Castle International from $200.00 to $224.00 and gave the company a buy rating in a research report on Monday, January 3rd.
-Finally, JPMorgan Chase & Co. downgraded Crown Castle International from an overweight rating to a neutral rating and set a $200.00 price target for the company. in a research report on Wednesday, January 5th.
-One investment analyst has rated the stock with a sell rating, four have issued a hold rating and eight have given a buy rating to the company’s stock.
-According to MarketBeat, Crown Castle International presently has a consensus rating of Buy and an average price target of $201.00.
+Several brokerages recently issued reports on CCI.
+Jefferies Financial Group downgraded Crown Castle International from a buy rating to a hold rating and lowered their price target for the company from $226.00 to $203.00 in a report on Monday, January 10th.
+KeyCorp decreased their price objective on shares of Crown Castle International from $224.00 to $202.00 and set an overweight rating for the company in a research report on Friday, October 22nd.
+Morgan Stanley decreased their price objective on shares of Crown Castle International from $208.00 to $207.00 and set an overweight rating for the company in a research report on Wednesday, January 26th.
+Deutsche Bank Aktiengesellschaft decreased their price objective on shares of Crown Castle International from $209.00 to $204.00 and set a buy rating for the company in a research report on Thursday, February 3rd.
+Finally, Raymond James raised shares of Crown Castle International from a market perform rating to an outperform rating and set a $184.00 price objective for the company in a research report on Friday, January 28th.
+One research analyst has rated the stock with a sell rating, four have issued a hold rating and eight have issued a buy rating to the company’s stock.
+According to MarketBeat, the stock has a consensus rating of Buy and an average price target of $201.00.

-The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, March 31st.
-Stockholders of record on Tuesday, March 15th will be paid a $1.47 dividend.
-The ex-dividend date of this dividend is Monday, March 14th.
-This represents a $5.88 dividend on an annualized basis and a dividend yield of 3.40%.
-Crown Castle International’s dividend payout ratio (DPR) is 220.23%.
+The business also recently declared a quarterly dividend, which will be paid on Thursday, March 31st.
+Stockholders of record on Tuesday, March 15th will be given a dividend of $1.47 per share.
+The ex-dividend date is Monday, March 14th.
+This represents a $5.88 annualized dividend and a dividend yield of 3.51%.
+Crown Castle International’s payout ratio is 220.23%.

 An institutional investor recently raised its position in Crown Castle International stock.
-Morgan Stanley increased its holdings in Crown Castle International Corp.
-(REIT) (NYSE:CCI) by 9.9% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 9,536,422 shares of the real estate investment trust’s stock after purchasing an additional 856,986 shares during the quarter.
-Morgan Stanley owned approximately 2.21% of Crown Castle International worth $1,860,558,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
-Institutional investors own 89.79% of the company’s stock.
+Morgan Stanley increased its holdings in shares of Crown Castle International Corp.
+(REIT) (NYSE:CCI) by 9.9% during the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 9,536,422 shares of the real estate investment trust’s stock after acquiring an additional 856,986 shares during the quarter.
+Morgan Stanley owned approximately 2.21% of Crown Castle International worth $1,860,558,000 at the end of the most recent quarter.
+89.79% of the stock is owned by institutional investors and hedge funds.

 Crown Castle International Company Profile